talon468/ComfyUI-Rpg-Architect/README.md

 This node will be updated regularly so check back for new features.

 Please leave a star if you like my work.
 And comments/Suggestions are always welcome!

+August 31 2024

+This update is removing the creatures option from the node (Will be added as a separate node).
+Expanded the options in each category to include more choices.

+Future Updates
+Creature node addition.
+Random Character creation option
+Additions of weapons and Shields